Hydrolyzed Collagen for Hair: Does It Really Work?

 This is where applying collagen directly to your hair comes in.
 When you use a product with hydrolyzed collagen, like our Super Luxe Hero Cream, youβre delivering those powerful amino acids right to the hair strand.
 Think of it as targeted support.
 Topical collagen helps fortify the hair shaft, making it more flexible and resilient against breakage from heat styling and daily wear.
 It also acts as an antioxidant, helping to fight off damage from environmental stressors that can weaken hair over time.
 This direct application helps smooth the cuticle, reduce frizz, and improve your hair's overall strength and shine right where you need it.

-Is Hydrolyzed Collagen Safe?
-What to Know
+Let's Talk Safety: Is Hydrolyzed Collagen Safe?

 Itβs smart to ask questions about any ingredient youβre adding to your wellness or beauty routine.
 The great news is that hydrolyzed collagen is generally considered safe and well-tolerated by most people.
 Because itβs essentially a more bioavailable form of a protein our bodies already produce, adverse reactions are uncommon.
 However, the quality of the collagen and your individual health profile are important factors to consider.
 Being an informed consumer is key, and we believe in empowering you with clear, honest information about what you're putting onβand inβyour body.